mattermost/mattermost-test-management/data/test-cases/plugins/github/notifications/Notification_for_Draft_PR.md

 **Expected**

-The user should get a complete notification in Mattermost with details about the `Pull Request`.
+The user should get a complete notification in Mattermost with details about the `Pull Request` like `labels`, `Assignees`, `Reviewers` and description.

 **Step 3**